marcelkliemannel/text-case-converter/README.md

 # Text Case Converter

-The Java/Kotlin library provides an intuitive API for converting strings between different text cases.
+This Java/Kotlin library provides an intuitive API for converting strings between different text cases.
 It has a wide range of built-in support for the most common text cases.
 In addition, the library is designed to be easily extended with new custom text cases, making it highly flexible and adaptable.

 > ℹ️ In this repository, changes don't happen that often and the library gets updated very rarely.
 However, this is **not** an abandoned project.
 Since the code is relatively simple and has good test coverage, there is hardly any need to change anything.